Mwandigha/cprlogit/R_code_complete_data/README.md

 ```

 Case resampling bootstrapping is performed using the *bootstrap.sample()* function.
-For blocked bootsrap, a grouping variable may be specified using "strata=group" argument in the function.
+For blocked bootstrap, a grouping variable may be specified using "strata=group" argument in the function.
 The object from the function is utilised by the *glm.net.cc.fit()* function to generate a data frame of the performance measures for each of the bootstrap sample.

-The predictors (at least one for regularised regression) and outcome variable must be specified along with number bootstrap performed.
+The predictors (at least two for regularised regression) and outcome variable must be specified along with number bootstrap performed.
 More than one probability threshold for classification are permitted, with default of 0.5 used if none is provided.

 ```{r eval = FALSE, echo = FALSE}